rishabpuranika/RealTime-Edge-Viewer/README.md

 ## Troubleshooting

 - **Connection Failed**: Ensure both devices are on the **same WiFi**.
 Check if the phone's IP is correct.
+-   **Camera Permission**: Grant camera permissions when prompted.
 - **No Video**: Check camera permissions on Android.
 - **Build Errors**: Verify NDK version (27.0.x) and OpenCV path in `CMakeLists.txt`.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.